scottrab/Bikesharing1/README.md

     --The peak hours in August were 8-9am and 5-7pm.

 ## Summary
 Male subscribers take the most rides.
-The most popular times for a ride seem to be during rush hour on the weekdays (8-9am or 5-7pm).
+The most popular times for a ride, to no surprise, are during rush hour on weekdays.
 Additional visualizations that could take place would be to look at the duration of rides for non male users to target for marketing.
 Another visualization could be to show the number of new riders by gender and by date.